ComputationalLaw/CV19-Data-Privacy-Principles/README.md

 In order to ensure that companies follow the Fair Information Practice Principles, there must be enforcement measures.
 The FTC identified three types of enforcement measures: self-regulation by the information collectors or an appointed regulatory body; private remedies that give civil causes of action for individuals whose information has been misused to sue violators; and government enforcement that can include civil and criminal penalties levied by the government.

-### 4. Potential Application of these Principles to Location MIT Private Kit: Safe Paths Open Source
+### 4. Potential Application of these Principles to MIT Private Kit Safe Paths Open Source Project

 * Possible contacts determined privately on a user’s own device using open source code and cryptographic algorithms
 * Data never leave the user’s device (100% local), unless they become ill and opt to release it to a health official